 The first oncology public-private partnership in Indonesia was co-created to increase the number of oncology nurse specialists.
 The collaboration between Roche, the National Cancer Center, the Indonesian government and a top oncology nursing group, developed and provided patient-centric training that upskilled nurses to fully support patients and families, as well as guide oncologists and policymakers in shaping future care.

-Increasing access to screening and upskilling and supporting healthcare workers are critical to ensure patients get the intervention they need, however these are only a few pieces of the puzzle.
-Social determinants of health are present in every country, and are often pronounced in countries where insurance models are limited for those with low income and where universal healthcare is lacking.
-This means the financial burden of treatment often lies with patients themselves, creating a further barrier to care.
+Increasing access to screening and upskilling and supporting healthcare workers are critical to ensure all patients get the intervention they need, however these are only a few pieces of the puzzle.
+In countries where there’s a lack of universal healthcare, the financial burden of treatment often lies with patients themselves, creating a further barrier to care.
 Patients’ concerns around affording treatment may delay a patient from diagnosis and/or may prevent them from seeking treatment.
-There is a clear need for systemic change, to enable oncology access solutions that offer affordable cancer care for low-income regions both now and in the future.
+There is a clear need to work together to enable oncology access solutions that offer affordable cancer care for low-income regions both now and in the future.

 There were approximately 125,000 new cases of cancer in Nigeria in 2020.
 As fewer than 10% of Nigerians were insured, there were significant delays in seeking cancer care due to the fear of additional financial burden.